shamvoke/shamvoke/src/_posts/2026-09-18-top-5-browser-extensions-i-would-actually-recommend.md

 So, instead of dumping my entire extension collection on you, I've picked a few that I actually use and would recommend to someone else.

+Quick note: I use two browsers, each with its own set of tools.
+This list is my Chrome setup.

 This isn't one of those "install these 25 extensions and become a productivity master" lists either.

 You don't need all of them.